The big takeaway from 2021? Consumers have taken control of your brand.

 An example of this is that CLUBHOUSE and podcasts specialized in speech are spreading.
 Although online can’t offer the full five senses of reality, the evolution of technology is focusing on such a movement that helps target specific senses, such as audio."

 Professor, Meiji University Graduate School of Global Business

 "#ShortVideosRock Video is the most engaging content on social media.
 But who anticipated that videos would meet their match from its own gang?
 Short videos!
 The human attention span is rapidly decreasing, and requires new ideas before boredom kicks in.
 'Video Is the Past, but Short-Form Video Is the Now'".

 Omnichannel engagement will change the way consumers engage with social media

-64.5% of internet users receive breaking news from Facebook, Twitter, YouTube, Snapchat, and Instagram instead of traditional media.
-With this rise in information comes the opportunity to expand audiences, and grow your consumer connections, by providing the information consumers want, where they’ll see it.
+64.5% of internet users read breaking news on Facebook, Twitter, YouTube, Snapchat, and Instagram instead of traditional media.
+With this rise in information comes the opportunity to grow your audience, and increase your consumer connections.
+Providing the information consumers want, where they’ll see it.

-But there’s also an increased risk of fake news and misleading content - if you aren’t telling the right story, consumers will find it elsewhere, with content that is possibly detrimental to your business.
-For brands to keep up or stay afloat for the next year, it’s imperative to exploit every advantage.
-This means getting your hands on consumer insights.
+But, there’s an increased risk of fake news and misleading content.
+If you aren’t telling the right story, consumers will find it elsewhere, with messaging that’s possibly damaging to your brand reputation.

 “Digital road mapping is essential to stay top of mind for your customers.
 Ensure the transition to a transaction is easy and memorable by providing convenient options at every point in their journey with you.”